espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Laughing Gnoll.md

 # Laughing Gnoll
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 A gnoll's sinister giggle is a sound of warning and threat.
-You gain the [[Battle Cry]] skill feat.
+You gain the [[z_mechanics/Character Building V1.3/Character Building/Feats/Battle Cry]] skill feat.
 You don't take a penalty when you attempt to Demoralize a creature that doesn't understand your language.